-PE- PHYSICAL+ HEALTH EDUCATION 9 ALTERNATE DELIVERY
+PHE-PHYSICAL & HEALTH EDUCATION 9 - ALTERNATE DELIVERY

-- This course is designed to help those students receive PE 09 credit that would normally choose a Distance Education route. - Designed to assist in the development of physical fitness skills and knowledge to pursue a healthy lifestyle in a classroom setting. - Designed to deliver Mental Health Literacy Education Curriculum - Students will research & report on aspects of physical fitness to include but not limited to nutrition, psychology and conditioning. - Student will receive basic First Aid training.
-Students will be required to maintain a weekly activity log. - The course involves students developing individualized goals and demonstrate knowledge and implement a training program. - •
+- This course is designed to help those students receive PE 09 credit that would normally choose a Distance Education route. - Designed to assist in the development of physical fitness skills and knowledge to pursue a healthy lifestyle in a classroom setting. - Designed to deliver Mental Health Literacy Education Curriculum - Students will research & report on aspects of physical fitness to include but not limited to nutrition, psychology and conditioning. - Students will be required to maintain a weekly activity log. - The course involves students developing individualized goals and demonstrate knowledge and implement a training program.

-PE-PHYSICAL & HEALTH EDUCATION 10
+PHE-PHYSICAL & HEALTH EDUCATION 10